Signatures feature downloads digitally signed signatures to devices. Diagnostic

 Before you download

-and configure diagnostic signatures (DSes) on a device, you must ensure that
+and configure diagnostic signatures (DSs) on a device, you must ensure that the

-(DS) for the call-home system provides a flexible framework that allows the
+signatures (DS) for the Call Home system provides a flexible framework that

-defining of new events and corresponding CLIs that can analyze these events
+allows the defining of new events and corresponding CLIs that can analyze these

-ability to define more types of events and trigger types to perform the
+ability to define more types of events and trigger types than the standard Call

 files to devices.
 DS files are formatted files that collate the knowledge of